We’ve been very lucky to have such a mild winter thus far, but going into January, February, and March colder temperatures are yet to come.

 Haven Housing is an organization that helps women and children experiencing homelessness or trauma by getting them transitional housing, and tools to get back on their feet.
 Part of that assistance includes getting them basic household items, including clothing and coats.
 Due to the overwhelmingly busy holiday seasons, they put a hold on donations during that time, but donation acceptance begins again on January 7, 2020.
 Donations are accepted by appointment Tuesdays and Wednesdays 10am-6:30pm.

 The following is a list of items they are in need of.
 Check out their website for updated lists throughout the year.

 They are located at 1803 Bryant Ave N, Minneapolis, MN 55411.

 Joseph’s Coat Minnesota is a non-profit that relies solely on the generosity of people and organizations for their operations.
 This makes donations incredibly important so that they can help all those in need.
-Their mission is to be a free store providing goods and services to those in need, within an environment of dignity and respect.
+Its mission is to be a free store providing goods and services to those in need, within an environment of dignity and respect.

-They ask that any donated items are new or gently used, free of stains or damage.
+They ask that any donated items be new or gently used, free of stains or damage.
 They are open for donations Tuesdays and Thursdays 9am to 2pm, and can close earlier than that if they receive an excess of donations.

 Aside from fall and winter coats, other items they are in need of include;

 Devoted to meeting human needs wherever and whenever they can, the Salvation Army is a great place to donate your winter coats and other warm-weather gear.
 They accept monetary donations as well, being a non-profit.
 For added convenience, you can schedule a pick-up for them to come and get your donations from your home for you.
 Schedule a FREE pickup here.